mobxjs/mobx-state-tree/README.md

 ## Volatile state

 MST models primarily aid in storing _persistable_ state.
 State that can be persisted, serialized, transferred, patched, replaced etc.
-However, sometimes you need to keep track of temporary, non persistable state.
+However, sometimes you need to keep track of temporary, non-persistable state.
 This is called _volatile_ state in MST.
 Examples include promises, sockets, DOM elements etc. - state which is needed for local purposes as long as the object is alive.

 Volatile state (which is also private) can be introduced by creating variables inside any of the action initializer functions.